What is a Witch?

 Do Witches Worship the Devil?

 Even proclaimed Satanists do not believe in the literal Devil.
 They see him as an archetype that opposed tyranny, similar to the feminist acceptance of Lilith, but that topic is for another day.
 The story of Lilith is intersectional with the creation and vilification of the Witch.
-If you are curious about learning more, check out Lilith: The First Even, the Demon, the Witch.
+If you want to learn more, check out Lilith: The First Even, the Demon, the Witch.

 How do I become a Witch?

 Am I a witch?
-The answer to that question can only be answered by you.
-As mentioned above, the word Witch means "wise person," so if you are interested in energy work, the pursuit of enlightenment, and learning traditions of the old ways across the globe, you might just be a witch.
+Only you can answer that question.
+As mentioned above, the word Witch means "wise person," so if you are interested in energy work, pursuing enlightenment, and learning traditions of the old ways across the globe, you might just be a witch.
 A few factors that might signal a calling to witchcraft include: